Black feminism: 19th century

 Black feminism has been around since the time of slavery.
-If defined as a way that Black women have sought to understand their position within systems of oppression, then this is exemplified in Sojourner Truth's famous speech, "Ain't I a Woman?", which was delivered in 1851 at the Women's Convention in Akron, Ohio.
-Truth addressed how the issues being discussed at the convention were issues that primarily impacted White women.
+If defined as a way that Black women have sought to understand their position within systems of oppression, then this is exemplified in Sojourner Truth's famous speech at the 1851 Women's Convention in Akron, Ohio.
+Truth addressed how the issues being discussed at the convention were ones that primarily impacted White women.